Ty the Tasmanian Tiger: Gameplay

-The player is given a certain number of lives, which are usually lost when Ty is attacked by an enemy or falls from a great distance.
-The game ends when lives are lost, although the player can continue from the last level played.
+The player is given four units of health, although this can be increased with power-ups, which are lost when Ty is attacked by an enemy or falls from a great height.
+When all units of health are lost the player loses a life and is returned to the last checkpoint passed.
+Losing all lives results in a game over, returning the player to the hubworld, where they can restart the last level.
 Ty has the ability to jump into the air and uses both biting and throwing his trademark dual boomerangs as his primary means of defense.
 The player begins the game with two wooden boomerangs, but can gradually increase their collection by finding secret areas, or collecting 15 "Golden Cogs" scattered throughout each level and trading them to Ty's scientist koala friend Julius, who creates a new "techno-rang" for the player to use.
 Another method of retrieving a new boomerang is to complete a boss level, after which Julius will harness the excess energy of the Talisman Machine in order to create a new "elemental boomerang", each of which possess elemental powers that can be used to gain access to a new zone.
 Like elemental-rangs, each techno-rang possesses a unique ability, and can alternatively be used to defeat enemies or retrieve Golden Cogs or Thunder Eggs more efficiently.
 In early levels of the game, Ty can swim via doggie paddle; however, following the third level, "Ship Rex", the player gains the ability to swim faster and more efficiently as well as dive underwater from lifeguard platypus character Rex; in addition, Rex gives the player "Aquarangs", boomerangs used exclusively for attacking underwater.